-The Palestinian population in East Jerusalem is particularly disadvantaged, with high levels of unemployment, limited access to economic resources, poor educational attainment, high dropout rates from school, and poor sanitation as well as other economically depressing conditions (Yair and Alayan 2009; Choshen, Bluer, Korach, Yelinek and Assaf-Shapira 2012; Shalhoub-Kevorkian 2014).
-Choshen, Bluer, Korach, Yelinek and Assaf-Shapira (2012) find that this population is generally more traditional than the Palestinian population in Israel, more religious, and with stricter patriarchal familial and societal structures.
-According to Khoury-Kassabri, Khouri, and Ali (2015), unlike Palestinian Palestinians who live in other parts of Israel, Palestinians in East Jerusalem are not Israeli citizens and only have resident status.
+The Palestinian population in East Jerusalem is particularly disadvantaged, with high levels of unemployment, limited access to economic resources, poor educational attainment, high dropout rates from school, and poor sanitation as well as other economically depressing conditions (Yair and Alayan 2009; Choshen, Bluer, Korach, Yelinek, and Assaf-Shapira 2012; Shalhoub-Kevorkian 2014).
+Choshen, et al. (2012) find that this population is generally more traditional than the Palestinian population in Israel, more religious, and with stricter patriarchal familial and societal structures.
+According to Khoury-Kassabri, Khoury, and Ali (2015), unlike Palestinians who live in other parts of Israel, Palestinians in East Jerusalem are not Israeli citizens and only have resident status.

-The ongoing Palestinian-Israeli conflict continually affects the social, economic, and political situation of Palestinians in Israel in general and in East Jerusalem in particularOver the past four decades, the Israeli government has not allocated the necessary resources to develop East Jerusalem.
-As a result, East Jerusalem suffers from a severe shortage of public services and infrastructure, including health and education services, welfare services, and water and sewage systems (UNOCHAOPT 2011; B’Tselem 2014; ACRI 2016, 2017).
+The ongoing Palestinian-Israeli conflict continually affects the social, economic, and political situation of Palestinians in Israel in general and in East Jerusalem in particular.
+Over the past four decades, the Israeli government has not allocated the necessary resources to develop East Jerusalem.
+As a result, East Jerusalem suffers from a severe shortage of infrastructure and public services including health and education, welfare, and water and sewage systems (UNOCHAOPT 2011; B’Tselem 2014; ACRI 2016, 2017).

-According to the Central Bureau of Statistics (2016), in 2015, a total of 323,700 Palestinians resided in Jerusalem, amounting to 37% of all residents in Jerusalem.
+According to the Central Bureau of Statistics (2016), in 2015, a total of 323,700 Palestinians lived in Jerusalem, amounting to 37% of all residents of Jerusalem.
 Notably, 76% of East Jerusalem residents and 83.4% of the East Jerusalemite children live under the poverty line.
 In 2016, more than 70% of the East Jerusalemite families were living under the poverty line, a rise in 10% from 1997.
-Furthermore, in 2016, 31% of all children were living under the poverty line, an increase in 9.2% from 1998.
-Of these, 1.1% are residents of East Jerusalem (Central Bureau of Statistics (2017).
+Furthermore, in 2016, 31% of all children in Israel were living under the poverty line, an increase in 9.2% from 1998.
+Of these, 1.1% were residents of East Jerusalem (Central Bureau of Statistics 2017).

-The welfare services in East Jerusalem define 8,973 children as at-risk.
+In 2017, the welfare services in East Jerusalem defined 8,973 children as being at-risk.
 While the four welfare services that are active in East Jerusalem currently handle 11,451 Palestinian families, 598 families remain on the waiting list for governmental assistance (ACRI 2017).
-The NCC 2016 report finds that of the 161,462 children living in Israel without Israeli citizenship (in 2015), 82.3% are residents of East Jerusalem.
+The NCC 2016 report found that of the 161,462 children living in Israel without Israeli citizenship (in 2015), 82.3% are residents of East Jerusalem.

-In an attempt to address the escalating violence in OEJ, The high school drop out rate among students in OEJ was discussed in a Knesset meeting that was held on February 10th, 2014 by the Committee of Education, Culture and Sports (Protocol number 150).
-Moshe Tor Paz from the Jerusalem municipality claimed; “only two thirds of the students are completing their high school education”.
+In an attempt to address the escalating violence in OEJ, the high school drop out rate among students was discussed in a Knesset meeting that was held on February 10, 2014 by the Committee of Education, Culture and Sports (Protocol number 150).
+Moshe Tor Paz from the Jerusalem Municipality claimed that ‘only two thirds of the students are completing their high school education’.
 He further pointed out that the three main challenges concerning this high dropout rate are: (1) the shortage in classrooms; (2) feeling of aimlessness among the students, as a Palestinian high school diploma does not enable access to the Israeli higher education system; and (3) a cultural challenge, as many ninth and tenth graders are already working and do not envision a future for themselves in higher education.
-The Ministry of Education initiated various supplementary programs to improve the academic achievements, but these are not relevant for schools that do not provide an Israeli high school diploma” (Protocol number 150).
+The Ministry of Education initiated various supplementary programmes to improve the academic achievements, but these are not relevant for schools that do not provide an Israeli high school diploma” (Protocol number 150).